Luude

-Christian Benson Boone, known professionally as Luude, is an Australian electronic dance music producer.
+Christian Benson, known professionally as Luude, is an Australian drum and bass producer.
 He is best known for his 2021 cover of "Down Under".

 He is also half of Australian electronic duo Choomba.

 Life and career

-Christian Benson Boone was born in Tasmania, Australia, the son of a guitar shredder, Mark.
+Christian Benson was born in Tasmania, Australia, the son of a guitar shredder, Mark.
 After high school, he relocated to Perth, Western Australia after being inspired by an Avicii YouTube clip encouraged him to try producing.

 Luude released his first single in December 2015.

 On 3 September 2021, Luude released the EP 6AM.

 In 2021, Luude remixed Men at Work's "Down Under" as a drum and bass track.
 Men at Work's lead singer Colin Hay re-recorded the vocal for the track's official release in November 2021, on the Sweat It Out label.
 The record made the top ten in Australia and in the United Kingdom and was number one in New Zealand, where by 6 February 2022, it had spent four weeks at the top, twice as many weeks as the original did in 1982.